Executive Summary

 Hypothesis

 "Near absolute zero, atomic orientations become limited to a single plane, forming a thin layer like oil on water.
-The rotational motion of the atoms allows them to rotate around each other in x-y direction but not z, creating superfluid effects."
+The rotational motion of the

 Energy Scale Analysis